MahmudElYakub/MahmudElYakub/README.md

 💡 Constantly learning and exploring new technologies to stay ahead in the ever-evolving landscape of software development.

 📫 Let's connect and collaborate on exciting projects!
-Feel free to reach out via email or LinkedIn.
+Feel free to reach out via email at mahmudelyakub@gmail.com or LinkedIn.